zyzshishui/slime/docs/en/amd_tutorial.md

     --hf-checkpoint model/Qwen3-4B \
     --save model/Qwen3-4B_torch_dist
 ```

+Note: You might encounter some issue in the current model convert script on AMD GPUs.
+You can go [here](https://huggingface.co/zyzshishui0627/models) to dowload the converted models.

 ⚠️ If you encounter an issue where slime cannot be found, please run `pip install -e .` in the slime directory.